Skip to content

 Disputes

-A dispute occurs when a customer questions your charge with their card issuer.
+This is an object representing a dispute that occurs when a customer questions your charge with their card issuer.

 Ref: Stripe docs